 When a company enters administration the control of the company is passed to an appointed administrator.
 Their primary goal is to then leverage the company’s assets to repay creditors as quickly and as fully as possible.
-These are advantages and disadvantages to be considered for administration:
+There are a range of advantages and disadvantages to be considered for administration.